 Dr. James Paul Gee, a professor at Arizona State University and leading authority on literature and educational games, gave a talk at the Learning and Brain Conference.
 Dr. Gee spoke about several ways in which video games are good for learning.
 And if we know that play games is good for learning, but coding and designing video games is even better!

-7 Ways Playing and Designing Video Games are Good for Learning
+7 Ways Designing Video Games are Good for Learning

-2. They Build on Experience – with every new level, the knowledge and expertise picked up in previous levels can be applied to a new experience.
-This is a fundamental part of leaning.
+- They Build on Experience – with every new level, the knowledge and expertise picked up in previous levels can be applied to a new experience.
+This is a fundamental part of learning.

 See the New Learning in Action